tolauwae/phd-thesis/src/foundations/foundations.typ

 / Input: Whenever the client receives a $operation$ from the user, it is send to the input message box of the server, and the input message box of the client is updated to $nothing$.
 It is then ready to receive the next command.

-/ Output: Whenever the server has a $message$ in its output message box, it is end to the client, and the message is cleared from the server's message box.
+/ Output: Whenever the server has a $message$ in its output message box, it is send to the client, and the message is cleared from the server's message box.

 / Client: Whenever a client rule applies, the client in $global$ can take a step.